IdreesInc/Pocket-Bird/README.md

 ### How do I change my bird's appearance?

-Once you've unlocked new species by collecting feathers, you can change your bird's appearance by opening the Pocket Bird menu (click the bird) and selecting "Field Guide".
+Once you've unlocked new species by collecting feathers, you can change your bird's appearance by opening the Pocket Bird menu (via clicking the bird) and selecting "Field Guide".

 ### How do I add sticky notes?